Frequently Asked Questions

 Should I submit my CASPA application if I’m still waiting on transcripts and/or evaluations?

-Yes.
-You are allowed to submit your application before your transcripts and/or evaluations are received by CASPA.
+Yes, you are allowed to submit your application before your transcripts and/or evaluations are received by CASPA.

 How do I list my repeated courses in CASPA?

-A mistake was made on my CASPA application; what should I do?
 Please notify CASPA immediately.
 Because all materials are submitted through CASPA, all communication will have to go through CASPA.
-Feel free to send an email to uscpa@usc.edu with a brief overview of the mistake, and be sure to include the communication you received from CASPA in this email.
+At the same time, you can send an email to uscpa@usc.edu with a brief overview of the mistake, and be sure to include the communication you received from CASPA in this email.

-Will CASPA update me on the status of my application?
 Yes.
 CASPA will notify you when your application has been verified.
 Our admissions team will notify you via email when your verified CASPA Application, Supplemental Application, and Supplemental Fee Payment have been received.
 We will also email you if you are invited for an in-person interview.

-Can Spanish be substituted with another foreign language?
+• Can Spanish be substituted with another foreign language?

 No. Spanish is a prerequisite requirement, and no other foreign languages may be substituted.